 Google Search Results

-Out my more than ten years of experience in SEO, I’ve learned that Google is the best Keyword tool for finding the right keywords.
+Out of my more than ten years of experience in SEO, I’ve learned that Google is the best Keyword tool for finding the right keywords.

 SEO tools out there are based on their own databases and algorithms to determine what they call Keywords Metrics.
 But you will be shocked at how different they really are when it comes to the real Keyword data.